Courtney Pine: Career

+Pine began his music career playing reggae, touring in 1981 with the duo Clint Eastwood & General Saint.

-In 1986, Pine's debut album Journey to the Urge Within entered the Top 40 of the UK Albums Chart.
-One of his early bands was Grand Union Orchestra and he featured on their 1986 album The Song of Many Tongues, written by Tony Haynes.
+In 1986, his debut album, Journey to the Urge Within, entered the Top 40 of the UK Albums Chart.
+One of his early bands was the Grand Union Orchestra and he was featured on their 1986 album The Song of Many Tongues, composed by Tony Haynes.

-Pine is the principal founder of the seminal black British big band the Jazz Warriors, which he established in 1985 through the community organisation "The Abibi Jazz Arts" (TAJA).
-The Jazz Warriors developed out of the Abibi All-Stars community band that did a series of performances at London's Royal Festival Hall foyer during the summer of the International Youth Year 1985.
-The Jazz Warriors recorded two albums under Pine's leadership: Out of Many, One People, which was released on the Antilles division of the Island Records label in 1987, and Afropeans, which was released on Pine's own label, Destin-e Records, for their 20th anniversary in 2007.
-The Jazz Warriors Afropeans project was commissioned by the Arts Council of England to commemorate the bicentennary of the Abolition of the Slave Trade Act.
+Pine is the principal founder of the seminal black British big band the Jazz Warriors, which he established in 1985 through the community organisation The Abibi Jazz Arts (TAJA).
+The Jazz Warriors developed out of the Abibi All-Stars community band that did a series of performances at London's Royal Festival Hall foyer during the summer of the International Youth Year, 1985.
+The Jazz Warriors recorded two albums under Pine's leadership: Out of Many, One People, which was released on the Antilles division of the Island Records label in 1987, and Afropeans, which was released on Pine's own label, Destin-E Records, for their 20th anniversary in 2007.
+The Jazz Warriors Afropeans project was commissioned by the Arts Council of England to commemorate the bicentenary of the Abolition of the Slave Trade Act.